pyrmont/articles.inqk.net/src/_posts/2020-09-19-how-to-use-pegs-in-janet.md

   :open-tag (* "<" (capture :w+ :tag-name) ">")}
 ```

-We name the capture (I went with `:tag-name`) so that we can use a reference to
-it in our closing tag rule.
+We name the capture so that we can use a reference to it in our closing tag
+rule.
+I went with `:tag-name` but you can choose whatever you like.

 ### Step 4.
 Define `:close-tag` rule

 Up to this point, we've been adding rules in the order that they're processed.
-Let's deviate from that here and instead define our rule to match closing tags:
+Let's deviate from that here and instead define our next rule to match closing
+tags:

 ```janet
 ~{:main (* :tagged -1)